Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 sort u

-# Insert a range of lines from another file
+# Insert a range of lines from another file - 2 Methods

+## Method 1
 :put =readfile('/path/to/foo/foo.c')[146:226]

- or
+Note: to get '=' here, after :put enter C-r =

+## Method 2

 :r! sed -n 3,7p /path/to/foo/bar.md
 :r !sed -n 3,7p /path/to/foo/bar.md

 # To read in i.e. copy the 3 lines After 'CHALLENGE' in the specified file
 r! grep -A3 "CHALLENGE" /path/to/foo/bar.md